marcotompitak/marcotompitak.github.io/pages/ClassifyMobileUsers.md

 Kaggle Competition: Classify Mobile Users
 -----------------------------------------------

+_(This is a static version of an iPython notebook.
+The actual notebook can be found on [GitHub](https://github.com/marcotompitak/kaggle-code/tree/master/TalkingData).)_

 This is an analysis for the [TalkingData Mobile User Demographics](https://www.kaggle.com/c/talkingdata-mobile-user-demographics) Kaggle competition.
 The competition was already closed when I started this, but I went through it for practice.
 I got a score of 2.29, which, if I had been able to join the leaderboard, would have been at position 1028 out of 1689; a decent enough score for a simple approach.

 From the discussion board of the competition, it seems like many people used `xgboost` for this challenge, but I've done a competition with `xgboost` before, so I'll try something else: logistic regression.
 This was not so trivial, because I quickly ran out of memory to store my one-hot encoded features.
 Full credit goes to the person who made [this beautiful kernel](https://www.kaggle.com/dvasyukova/a-linear-model-on-apps-and-labels) available for teaching me how to get around that.